-The Company maintains an interest in a number of non-material gold, base metal and lithium projects in the Northwest Territories and Nunavut.
-The Company continues to pursue opportunities to see these properties further evaluated, however, has no plans to fund or conduct exploration of these properties on its own.
+The Company maintains an interest in a number of non-material gold, base metal and lithium projects in northern Canada, particularly Nunavut.
+The Company continues to pursue opportunities to see these properties further evaluated, however has no plans to fund or conduct exploration of these properties on its own Details on specific properties are provided below.